the part of ai in finance and investment.

 The AI-Driven Way: The market moves every second.
 Your AI co-pilot is watching.
 When a market shift causes your portfolio to “drift” from your target (e.g., your stocks grew so much they’re now 70% of your portfolio instead of your 60% target), the AI automatically sells high and buys low to get you back in balance.

-As an advocate for AI-driven finance, I’m obviously optimistic.
-But I want to be clear: AI is not a magic wand.
+Here’s where I need to be honest with you: AI is not a magic wand.
 It’s a tool.
 A revolutionary one, but still a tool.

 The “human-in-the-loop” model is, for many, the perfect solution.
 Use AI for 90% of your financial life—the day-to-day budgeting, the automated investing, the tax optimization.
 This is the “boring” stuff that computers are simply better at.